 Arts and Science offers a summer journalism program for undergraduate students in which students spend six weeks reporting on local issues and culture, both individually and in teams.
 Seminars are held with local scholars, elected officials, community leaders, artists, and journalists.

 Summer in London

 CAS's six-week summer program offers students the opportunity to pursue study of British drama, visual arts, literature, and politics with distinguished NYU and local faculty.
-Students register for 8 points of coursework.
-The program includes excursions around London and further afield to Canterbury, Bath, Dover Castle, and Stonehenge.
+Students must register for 8 points of coursework.
+The program includes excursions around London and further afield to sites such as Bristol, Bath, and Stonehenge.

 Urban Design in London

 CAS also offers a specialized four-week summer program called Urban Design in London, a summer study program intended for students interested in a career in architecture, architectural history, art history, urban planning, or architectural preservation.
 Contemporary British architecture and urban issues are engaged within the context of history and tradition.
 The course is intensive and involves daily trips over a three-week period throughout London and its environs.